nklsxn/mqr/README.md

 * etc.

 Where:
-* `<statistic>` is the statistic of interest, for example, "mean", "correlation" coefficient, etc.
+* `<statistic>` is the statistic of interest, for example, "mean", "correlation coefficient", etc.
 * `<sample>` is a description of the samples involved in the calculation, for example "1sample", "nsample".
 Some routines don't have a sample description.